 - 1/2 cup cocoa powder

-- Add in cocoa powder and powdered sugar (one cup at a time) and continue to beat on low speed until frosting is smooth and to your desired consistency.
+- Add cocoa powder and powdered sugar (one cup at a time) and continue to beat on low speed until frosting is smooth and to the desired consistency.
 Add more powdered sugar or milk if needed - sugar will thicken the frosting, milk will thin it.

 - Store in fridge

 - Photos depict use of dark cocoa powder, any type will work

 - Makes enough for thick frosting on a 9x13 cake, a 2 layer cake, or about 24 cupcakes.